TL;DR:

 Submission Instructions

-Papers submitted to the workshop should be 4-8 pages long (not including references and appendix) and use the NeurIPS formatting.
-Please change the footnote to reflect the name of the workshop: NeurIPS 2025 Workshop on Machine Learning and Combinatorial Optimization.
+Papers submitted to the workshop should be 4-8 pages long (not including references and appendix) and use the ICML formatting.
+Please change the footnote to reflect the name of the workshop: ICML 2026 Workshop on the Coevolution of Machine Learning and Combinatorial Optimization.
 Reviewing is double-blind.
 We invite the submission of ongoing unpublished work and work that is currently under review.
 The workshop is non-archival (there will be no proceedings), which allows for the papers to be submitted to other venues and should ensure that dual submission policies of other venues are not violated.
 Accepted papers will be made available on the workshop website.
-The program committee will also select a small number of accepted papers to be highlighted as contributed talks at the workshop.
+The program committee will select the top 5 outstanding papers to be highlighted as contributed talks at the workshop.

 Submissions should be uploaded as a single PDF here: OpenReview